tmtsoftware/csw-prod-qa/README.md

 running, `csw-prod/target/universal/stage/bin` is in your shell path, and the required environment variables are set.
 For example:

-* Start the location service:
+* Start the location service: For example: (Replace interface name, IP address and port with your own values):

 ```bash
 export interfaceName=enp0s31f6